 With plugins, Holo can be taught to provision other things than files.
 For example, there are plugins for user accounts, groups or SSH public keys.
 You can easily write your own plugins; they can be as small as one shell script.

-This example has demonstrated the holo-files plugin that ships with the holo tool itself, but it can only scratch the surface.
+This example has demonstrated the holo-files plugin that ships with Holo itself, but it can only scratch the surface.
 Check out the man pages for the full documentation.
 And don't forget to install Holo on your system, too.